evhs99/shpe-utd-full-stack-workshop/README.md

-# Full-stack Software Development Workshop by SHPE UTD
+# Full-Stack Software Development Workshop by SHPE UTD

 Here is your starting repo for the SHPE UTD Full-Stack Software Development Workshop!